ArctosDB/documentation-wiki/_documentation/collecting-event.markdown

-be careful that changes you make to a collecting event apply to all of the specimens. **New Collecting Events** are normally created when specimen records are [bulk-loaded](/documentation/bulkloader), but may be created manually, cloned from existing events, and/or given a nickname for easy identification.
+be careful that changes you make to a collecting event apply to all of the specimens. **New Collecting Events** are normally created when specimen records are [bulk-loaded](/documentation/bulkloader), but may be created manually, cloned from existing events, and/or given a name for easy identification.

-## Event Nickname
+## Event Name

 `Collecting_Event .
 Collecting_Event_Name VARCHAR(255) null`

-Event Nickname is a human-readable stable "primary key" to collecting events.
-Event Nickname may only be created or added in the edit forms; it may not be created during the data entry process.
+Event Name is a human-readable stable "primary key" to collecting events.
+Event Name may only be created or added in the edit forms; it may not be created during the data entry process.
 This field is useful for locating pre-created collecting event information, and may be useful when specimens share an event but are not entered sequentially, such as hosts and parasites.
-The existence of an event nickname will prevent automated merger and deletion.
+The existence of an event Name will prevent automated merger and deletion.

 ## Verbatim Locality